Session Hijacking: How Attackers Steal Your Login

 Cross-Site Request Forgery (CSRF)

 CSRF attacks trick a user's browser into making unintended requests to a site where they are authenticated.
-While not strictly session hijacking, CSRF exploits the existing session to perform unauthorized actions on behalf of the user.
+While not strictly session hijacking, CSRF exploits the existing session to perform unauthorized actions such as password changes or fund transfers, directly threatening session security.
+The introduction of the SameSite cookie attribute has reduced CSRF risk, but caution is still needed for third-party cookies set to SameSite=None.

 What Should You Actually Do?

 Session hijacking can seem complex, but the practical defenses are straightforward.
 For beginners, start by enabling HTTPS-only mode in your browser and always logging out after using shared computers.
-For intermediate users, combine a VPN on public Wi-Fi with unique passwords from PassTsuku.com for each service, and enable login notifications on all important accounts.
+For intermediate users, combine a VPN on public Wi-Fi with unique passwords from Passtsuku.com for each service, and enable login notifications on all important accounts.
+These steps alone significantly reduce the risk of session hijacking.

 How to Protect Yourself from Session Hijacking